lorforlinux/docs.beagleboard.io/boards/beagley/ai/demos/beagley-ai-using-gpio.rst

 Using GPIO
 #################

+:bdg-danger:`Work in progress`

-.. todo:: This page is a work in progress.
-Further testing and images will be added soon!
+.. todo:: Add further testing steps, results, and images.

 **GPIO** stands for **General-Purpose Input/Output**.
 It's a set of programmable pins that you can use to connect and control various electronic components.